antonio-leitao/udiph/README.md

 ## How does it work?
 The basic assumption on UDiPh relies on the idea that data comes uniformly sampled from an unknown Riemmannian manifold.
 As a consequence, "bigger" holes in the governing manifold are respresented by having a higher number of points sampled from their boundary, and "small" holes will have less points sampled.

-For an in-depth explanation look at this [post](https://antonio-leitao.netlify.app/post/ph/).

 ## Citation
 If you use UDiPH in your work or parts of the algorithm please consider citing: